-- Fund approaches that women and girls living with and affected by HIV design and prioritise, including arts-based approaches, self-care, work that adopts measures identified by the women and girls to support their safety and well-being.
+- Fund approaches that women and girls living with and affected by HIV design and prioritise, including arts-based approaches, self-care, research on their own priorities, and work that adopts measures identified by the women and girls to support their safety and well-being.

 - Recognise that funders have much to learn from community-led organisations about effective, sustainable funding relationships.

 - Go beyond grant-making, provide the kind of support that grantees request, and amplify the work of grantees.

 Why are we sharing this call for feminist funding principles?